-Since the start of the crisis, through 2020, BBVA has signed over 29,600 dation in payment agreements with its customers.
+Since the beginning of the crisis until December 2021, BBVA has formalised more than 29,700 payment -in-kind agreements with its customers.

 4.3 Mortgage Debtor Protection Committee

 Through the Mortgage Debtor Protection Committee, BBVA guarantees that no family at risk of exclusion may be evicted from their home, even in cases that are not protected by Law.